-- I. Grades from high school Biology and Chemistry: A minimum grade of "C" in these courses is strongly preferred. - II.
-A minimum cumulative GPA of 2.75 is required. - III.
-A minimum grade of "C" is required in any course required for the nursing major. - IV.
-Pre-admissions aptitude testing (TEAS) - a.
+- A minimum cumulative GPA of 2.75 is required by the end of spring semester freshman year and is to be maintained at 2.75 through the summer if any summer courses are taken.
+A minimum grade of "C" is required in any course required for the nursing major. - III.
+Pre-admissions aptitude testing (TEAS)

+- a.
 Preference is given to students with a minimal score of 65.
-Applicants may repeat the test twice within a 12-month period. - V. A certified criminal background check - a.
+Applicants may take t the test twice within a 12-month period. - IV.
+A certified criminal background check - a.
 The School of Nursing uses a specific company to complete the criminal background checks.
-You will be given information on how to purchase this at the time of application. - VI.
-A written essay.
-Instructions are shared on the AUSON application.
+You will be given information on how to purchase this at the time of application. - V. A written essay.
+Instructions are shared on the AUSON application. - VI.
+Two references are required, one from a Science professor and one from an English professor.